yijiang1/fold_slice/README.md

 https://www.psi.ch/en/sls/csaxs/software.
 Copyright and license issues should follow the agreements (see below) and/or refer to their website.

 # Getting Started
-1. To run GPU-based ptychographic reconstruction, you need to have MATLAB 2018a.
-Other version may not work properly.
-This is the way!
-2. You also need the following matlab toolbox in order to use all the features in the package:
+1. Check the official documentation of the PtychoShelves package to see its software requirement.
+You need the following matlab toolbox in order to use all the features in the package: Parallel computing (for GPU engines and astra), Curve Fitting, Image processing, Optimization, Signal processing.

-Parallel computing toolbox

-Curve Fitting Toolbox

-Image processing toolbox

-Optimization toolbox

-Signal processing toolbox
+2. Try the data preparation and reconstruction scripts in /fold_slice/ptycho/ to get familiar with the data format and reconstruction parameters.

-3. If you want to dig into the LSQ-ML algorithm, you can take a look at the files in /fold_slice/ptycho/notes/.
+3. In addition to the offical documentation, you can also find some notes in /fold_slice/ptycho/notes/.
 Some of them might be outdated, but it can help you understand the overall code structure.

-4. We plan to have a weekly study group to discuss things related to image reconstruction (mainly about ptychography, tomography, and machine learning problems).
-You can find the presentations here: https://anl.box.com/s/3ddqp3d0r6yv09a49qlaz0i1frrhnxgl
+4. We have a weekly study group to discuss everything related to image reconstruction problems (e.g., ptychography, tomography, and machine learning).
+You can find some past lectures here: https://anl.box.com/s/3ddqp3d0r6yv09a49qlaz0i1frrhnxgl

 # Major differences from the PtychoShelves package
-1. Some data I/O code has been changed to accommodate for electron ptychography.
+1. Some data and reconstruction I/O conventions have been changed to accommodate for electron ptychography.
 See the example scripts for more details.

 2. A modified least-squares maximum likelihood multi-slice ptychography algorithm is added as a new engine: GPU_MS

-It's based on the GPU engine (written by Michal Odstrcil) with improvements such as supporting multiple probe modes and fixing "bugs" for far-field propagation.
-Usage of the code should include additional citations:
+It's based on the GPU engine (written by Michal Odstrcil) with improvements such as multiple probe modes and bugs fixes.
+Usage of the code should include additional citation:

-Z. Chen, Y. Jiang, Y. Shao, M. E. Holtz, M. Odstrčil, M. Guizar-Sicairos, I. Hanke, S. Ganschow, D. G. Schlom, D. A. Muller, Electron ptychography achieves atomic-resolution limits set by lattice vibrations. https://arxiv.org/abs/2101.00465
+Z. Chen, Y. Jiang, Y. Shao, M. E. Holtz, M. Odstrčil, M. Guizar-Sicairos, I. Hanke, S. Ganschow, D. G. Schlom, D. A. Muller, Electron ptychography achieves atomic-resolution limits set by lattice vibrations.
+Science 372 (6544), 826-831.

 3. A non-exhaustive list of new features in the GPU and GPU_MS engines: